13.1 — Notice of decision and internal review process

 Withdrawal of Request for Internal Review

 An applicant/recipient may notify the Director, at any time during the process, that he/she wishes to withdraw the request for an internal review.
-Theapplicant/recipient can confirm the withdrawal using the “Internal Review Withdrawal Form” (Form 2879).
+The applicant/recipient can submit in writing to their intent to withdraw or confirm the withdrawal using the “Internal Review Withdrawal Form” (Form 2879).
 Once an applicant/recipient has withdrawn the request for internal review, no further appeal to the SBT is possible.

 Denying an Internal Review Request as Frivolous or Vexatious